shekhar-kotekar/data-engineer-case/README.md

 - uv package manager
 - Flyte for workflow orchastration
 - PySpark for distributed processing
+- Streamlit to show the results
+- Dockerization (Next steps)
-- Docker and K8s for production deployment (Next steps)
+- K8s for production deployment (Next steps)
 - Github actions for CI/CD pipelines (Next steps)
+- Pipeline health and data monitoring (Next steps)

+## Getting Started with Local setup

+We need to run the Flyte data pipeline in local to generate the analytical results after which we can run the streamlit app to view the results.

-## Output data generation in local
+### Output data generation in local

-Execute `make dev-setup` target to install all the necessary dependencies.
+1. Execute `make dev-setup` target to install all the necessary dependencies.
    Please make sure that you have installed `uv` package manager before running any target in Makefile.
 Installation instructions for uv can be found [here](https://docs.astral.sh/uv/getting-started/installation/)

-To run pipeline locally on the test data (data directory), execute `make run_in_local` which will do the following:
+2. To run pipeline locally on the test data (data directory), execute `make run_in_local` which will do the following:

    - Run Flyte workflow which will run the Flyte tasks to generate analytics data

    - These Flyte tasks execute PySpark code in local
    - Pyspark writes output data in `output` directory

-## View Analytics
+## View Analytics data

 Execute `make run_streamlit` command which will start a local Streamlit based app and display "Daily Active Teams" in a bar chart.